TheDesignPatterns/Dart/README.md

 # Design Patterns in Dart

-Design Patterns examples written in Dart using TDD and mocking objects techniques as well as KISS.
+Design Patterns examples written in Dart using TDD and mocking objects techniques (thanks to Mockito).

 ## Layout